codepete/CarND-Behavioral-Cloning/README.md

 - Add steering correction of 0.25 to left images and -0.25 to right images (same angle for center)
 - Gave 50% probability that the image would be flipped on the vertical axis
 - Randomly changed the brightness of the images
-- Randomly shifted the images left or right by a range 50 pixels and up and down by 20 pixels.
+- Randomly shifted the images left or right by a range 50 pixels and up and down by a range of 20 pixels.
 For each pixel shift we would correct the steering by 0.0004 per pixel.
 - Resized images to 66x200x3 to match Nvidia model input size

 This ensured that the model would not overfit.
 This was definitely a problem with the data set by iteslf - there was a lot of steering angles that were close to 0.
 My shifting our images left/right/up/down we introduced more variance in steering angles making our model more capable of handling hills and turns.